AlexJReid/blog/content/posts/excel-the-accidental-stream-processor/index.md

 The z-score in D4 measures how far the current mean has moved from the oldest value in the window, normalised by volatility.
 A large positive value suggests an upward trend.
 A large negative value suggests the reverse.
 Values close to zero suggest the pair is ranging.

 Select the `B1#` spill range as the data source for a sparkline and you get a live price chart with no VBA and no charting library.
 If you squint, it almost looks professional.

+One thing worth pointing out: this is all live.
+While the workbook is consuming ticks and publishing alerts, you can watch it happen.
+The cells flicker as new values arrive, the sparkline redraws in real time, and the regime classification in the Alerts sheet updates as the window rolls forward.
+You can open the workbook, subscribe to `fx.derived.>` in a terminal, and watch messages arrive in both places simultaneously.
+This makes it genuinely useful for debugging a pipeline too; you can see exactly what a formula produces against live data and trace the output downstream, all without leaving the spreadsheet.

 ### Sheet 4: Alerts and publish